shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 Dockside data was filtered for interviews with private boats and several covariates including year, month, area, daily bag limits and depth restrictions were considered.
 Depth was not consistently recorded, so depth-based management could not be filtered out.
 Instead, covariates for depth restrictions and daily bag limits were included to represent management changes.
 To be certain that the characteristics of a “trip” were comparable, the analysis was restricted to bottomfish only trips, in areas specific to rockfish, for private boats from 1981 through 2016 (43,187 records).
 The truncation of the data series excluded the latest large bag limit restriction that took effect in 2017.

 CPUE was calculated for each angler trip, where total catch was defined as the sum of all reported retained catch (in numbers) and total effort was defined by the number of anglers.
 CPUE was modeled using the same delta-GLM approach used in 2015.
 Lognormal (Figure \ref{fig:private-log-diags}) and gamma (Figure \ref{fig:private-gam-diags}) distributions for the positive catch component were considered, but diagnostics favored the choice of a lognormal distribution for the final index.
 The CPUE time series is shown in Figure \ref{fig:private-index}.
-A bootstrap analysis (N=500) was used to estimate the coefficient of variation of the year effects (\ref{fig:private-CVs}).
+A bootstrap analysis (N=500) was used to estimate the coefficient of variation of the year effects (Figure \ref{fig:private-CVs}).

 #### Dockside CPUE Charter Fleet 1981-1994

 For the charter boat fleet interview data collected from 1981 through 1994 was modeled as being less sensitive to the effects of bag limits.
 It was also a key period in the fishery where effort was ramping up.
 As with the private fleet analysis, data was restricted to bottomfish only trips in areas specific to rockfish, for charter boats from 1981 through 1994 (16,364 records).

 Several covariates were considered in the full model including year, month, area, daily bag limit and depth restriction.
 As with private boats, depth was not consistently recorded and could not be used.
 A covariate for daily bag limits was included to represent management changes but depth restrictions did not go into effect until after this data time series and were not incorporated.
 AIC was not used to choose between error distributions for the positive catches.
 This was instead done using quantile-quantile plots (Figures \ref{fig:charter-log-diags} and \ref{fig:charter-gam-diags}).
-The full model with a gamma error distribution was chosen (Figure \ref{fig:charter-index} and a bootstrap analysis (N=500) was used to estimate the the coefficient of variation of the year effects (Figure \ref{fig:charter-CVs}).
+The full model with a gamma error distribution was chosen (Figure \ref{fig:charter-index} and a bootstrap analysis (N=500) was used to estimate the the coefficient of variation of the year effects (Figure \ref{fig:charter-CVs})).

 <!--chapter:end:21f-.Rmd-->